mamaniaharsh7/Deep-Learning-Vision/vit-based-video-captioning-multi-attention/README.md

 768 → 512

-New representation:
+Resulting representation:

 (16, 512)

+---

-Frame Positional Encoding
+## Frame Positional Encoding

 A learnable positional embedding is added to represent the temporal order of the 16 frames.

-This allows the model to understand event progression.
+This gives the model awareness of event progression.

+---

-Token Embedding
+## Token Embedding

-Each token index is converted into:
+Each token index is mapped to a 512-dimensional embedding vector.

-512-dimensional embedding

-Token positional embeddings are added to encode sequence order.
+Token positional embeddings are added to represent sequence order.

-Final token tensor:
+Final token tensor shape:

 (30, 512)

+---

-Decoder Masking
+## Decoder Masking

 A causal mask ensures:

-token_t cannot attend to tokens > t
+token_t cannot attend to tokens after t

-This enforces autoregressive generation.
+This enforces autoregressive caption generation.

+---

-Transformer Decoder
+## Transformer Decoder

 Configuration:

-Layers: 6
+- 6 decoder layers
-Attention Heads: 8
-Model Dimension: 512
+- 8 attention heads
+- d_model = 512

-Each layer contains:
+Each decoder layer performs:

-Masked self-attention (language modeling)
+1. Masked self-attention over tokens

-Cross-attention to video frame embeddings
+2. Cross-attention to video frame embeddings

-Feedforward network
+3. Feedforward network

 Cross-attention allows the model to align generated words with visual features from frames.

+---

-Output Projection
+## Output Projection

-Decoder outputs:
+Decoder output:

 (30, 512)

-Final linear layer:
+Final projection layer:

 512 → vocab_size